GOP District 7 Senate candidates receive money from PACS, casino owners, and employer

 Givhan says the thousands of dollars funneled into his campaign by various PACs will have no impact on his decisions if elected.

 We also asked Givhan about a flier sent out by the Alabama Education Association that asks voters to support him.
+Givhan's answer included a dig at his opponent, Mary Scott Hunter, who has served on the Alabama State Board of Education for several years.

 WHNT's Chelsea Brentzel: "Do you believe that should be a reported campaign expenditure on your part?